1 Key ideas in social work

 - values and ethics

-Your practice and your reflections upon what you learn about social work will be guided by your understanding and application of these four components of good practice.
+Your practice and your reflections on what you learn about social work will be guided by your understanding and application of these four components of good practice.